OpeyemiAyanwale/Opeyemi_Ayanwale_Portfolio/README.md

 # [Project 2: Microsoft SQL Database Schema Using Microsoft SQL Server Management Studio (SSMS)](https://github.com/OpeyemiAyanwale/Microsoft-SQL-Database-Schema)

-This project created the schema and database employees_db which has four tables: Employees, Locations, and Departments.
-SQL queries and subqueries was used to solve the following question in the SQL project file.
+This project created the schema and database employees_db, which has four tables: Employees, Locations, and Departments.
+SQL queries and subqueries were used to solve the following question in the SQL project file.

 # [Project 3: Grocery Chain Project with Microsoft SQL Server Management Studio (SSMS)](https://github.com/OpeyemiAyanwale/SQL-Query)

 The project requires building an Enterprise Data warehousing that addresses the analytics requirements for the business.
-The following databases Grocery, Grocecey Online Transaction Processing (OLTP), Grocery Staging, and Grocery Warehouse were created.
+The following databases, Grocery, Grocery Online Transaction Processing (OLTP), Grocery Staging, and Grocery Warehouse, were created.

 # [Project 4: Data Analytics Essentials with Power BI](https://github.com/OpeyemiAyanwale/Data-Analytics-Essentials-with-Power-BI)

-The project uses the superstore dataset for this analysis.
+The project uses the Superstore dataset for this analysis.
 Data preparation, modeling, and visualization were carried out using Microsoft Power BI combined with Excel.

 # [Project 5: Multivariate Data Analysis in R](https://github.com/OpeyemiAyanwale/Multivariate-Analysis-in-R)

-Cluster analysis was conducted with the Chatterjee-price attitude dataset which can be found in the datasets package in R. The data is aggregated from a survey of clerical employees which contains 35 employees from 30 randomly selected departments.
-Non-hierarchical (k-means)method is used to determine the distinct group in the Chatterjee-price attitude data.
+Cluster analysis was conducted with the Chatterjee-Price attitude dataset, which can be found in the datasets package in R. The data is aggregated from a survey of clerical employees, which contains 35 employees from 30 randomly selected departments.
+The non-hierarchical (k-means)method is used to determine the distinct groups in the Chatterjee-price attitude data.

 # [Project 6: Data Preprocessing with Python](https://github.com/OpeyemiAyanwale/Data-Preprocessing-Python)